-Where the two districts differed was in the predominate form of land titles held by farmers.
-In Kotawaringin Barat District, due to the high proportion of transmigrant farmers, the majority of farmers (60 percent) held land certificates (Surat Hak Milik), which is the strongest form of land title in Indonesia.
+Where the two districts differed was in the predominant form of land titles held by farmers.
+In Kotawaringin Barat District, due to the high proportion of transmigrant farmers, the majority of farmers (60 percent) held land certificates (Surat Hak Milik), the strongest form of land title in Indonesia.
 These certificates were issued to farmers as part of the government-sponsored transmigration scheme.
-These titles are transferrable and can be used for collateral in banks.
+These titles are transferrable and can be used as collateral in banks.
 In Seruyan District, however, where the majority of the farmers are indigenous, only 11 percent held land titles.
 The majority of farmers either held land ownership letters (Surat Keterangan Tanah or SKT) or customary land statement letters (Surat Keterangan Tanah Adat or SKTA).
 SKTs are issued by village heads, verified by sub-district heads and then recorded in village land record books.
 In contrast, SKTAs, which are a form of land ownership in Central Kalimantan, are issued by local customary institutions.
-Although SKTs can be used as the basis for obtaining land certificates, SKTA cannot as the National Land Agency only recognizes land reference letters that have been signed by a village head.
+While SKTs can be used as the basis for obtaining land certificates, SKTA cannot as the National Land Agency only recognizes land reference letters that have been signed by a village head.

-Access to credit, input and training affected how farmers cultivated oil palm.
+Access to credit, agricultural inputs and training affected how farmers cultivated oil palm.
 The possession of land certificates as well as the proximity of banks determined the ability of farmers to get access to bank credit.
-Based on the comprehensive survey, in Kotawaringin Barat District, only 13.8 percent of farmers had bank accounts while just 7.7 percent had access to bank loans, many of which used SKTs as collateral.
+Based on the comprehensive survey, in Kotawaringin Barat District, only 13.8 percent of farmers had bank accounts and just 7.7 percent had access to bank loans, many of which used SKTs as collateral.
 In Seruyan District, however, no farmers reported having bank loans.
-From the case study in Pangkalan Tiga, land certificates had been used as collateral for bank loans to finance investments in oil palm plantations.
+From the case study in Pangkalan Tiga, land certificates have been used as collateral for bank loans to finance investments in oil palm plantations.
 Meanwhile, only 15 farmers in the entire survey reported receiving some form of training.
 For most farmers in both districts, traders were the main source of fertilizers, followed by village farm equipment stores.
 The majority of farmers in both districts either grew their own seedlings or obtained planting materials from friends, neighbors or relatives.
 Only 26.2 percent of farmers in Seruyan District obtained such materials from companies or mills whereas in Kotawaringin Barat, that figure was only 9.22 percent.
-Very few farmers -- only 3.1 percent in Kotawaringin Barat and 1.7 percent in Seruyan -- were members of farmer organizations.
+Very few farmers - only 3.1 percent in Kotawaringin Barat and 1.7 percent in Seruyan - were members of farmer organizations.
 However, these farmer organizations were generally not directly related to independent oil palm plantations but mostly other farming activities, such as food crop cultivation or oil palm plantation schemes.

-The productivity of farmers seems to correlate with ethnicity, although many other factors also influence productivity such as tree age, soil types, fertilizer and others.
-In Kotawaringin Barat, the average productivity of local farmers was 12.69 tonnes per hectare per year during the yield ascending period (4-10 years), while the productivity of transmigrant farmers during the same period is 15.8 tonnes per hectare per year.
-Within the same period, farmers in Seruyan can produce up to 16.7 tonnes per hectare per year.
-The higher productivity may be caused by better quality of seedlings that were available for farmers who establish the plantation in late 2000s as compared with those who started the planting in late 1990s and early 2000s.
-Soil types and quality were not addressed in this study.
+The productivity of farmers seems to correlate with ethnicity, although many other factors such as tree age, soil types, and fertilizer also influence productivity.
+In Kotawaringin Barat, the average productivity of local farmers was 12.69 tonnes per hectare per year during the yield stabilizing period (4-10 years), while the productivity of transmigrant farmers during the same period was 15.8 tonnes per hectare per year.
+Within the same period, farmers in Seruyan produced up to 16.7 tonnes per hectare per year.
+The higher productivity may be a result of higher quality seedlings that were available for farmers who established plantations in the late 2000s as compared with those who started planting in the late 1990s and early 2000s.
+The soil types and quality was however ignored in this study.